Interactive configurator with FO(.) and IDP-Z3: Interactive Consultant

+The IC displays entry fields for each symbol in the vocabulary, and allows the user to enter data in any order: he can start entering data that describes his goals, his environment, or tentative decisions he would like to make.
+The \textbf{possible values} inference is used to populate the dropdown list.
+The user entry is stored in a data theory that is combined with the knowledge base for reasoning.

+The following reasoning tasks are performed by IDP-Z3 after any data entry or data retraction (we denote by $T$ the theory in the knowledge base, and by $S$ the data entered by the user at that time): \begin{itemize} \item \textbf{model expansion} of $(T, S)$ to check that the tentative decisions can lead to a model. \item \textbf{model propagation} of $(T, S)$ to determine the consequences of the user's entry.
+The display of the IC is updated to show the propagated values; these values can only be changed after retracting a data entry that justifies them. \item determination of the \textbf{relevant atoms} for $(T, S)$.
+The display is updated to highlight the relevant atoms. \end{itemize}

+If the user is unsure why a literal $L$ is a consequence of its entry and of the theory, he can ask for an \textbf{explanation}.
+After having input all values that he deems necessary, the user can ask the IC to fill the remaining entry fields (\textbf{model expansion}) or to show \textit{the optimal} decision that matches the data entered so far, using \textbf{optimization}.

-The response time of the system after the user asserts or retracts a fact depends on the speed of the propagation reasoning task.
-Propagation is often performed by iterative satisfiability testing~\cite{janota2015algorithms}, i.e., by checking every ground atom to see if it is a consequence of the theory and user input, i.e., if it has only one possible interpretation.
-We improve speed of propagation in the Interactive Consultant by reducing the number of ground atoms to consider:
+The response time of the system after the user asserts or retracts a fact mostly depends on the speed of the propagation reasoning task.
+Propagation is often performed by iterative satisfiability testing~\cite{janota2015algorithms}, i.e., by checking every ground atom to see if it is a consequence of the theory and user input.
+We improve the speed of propagation in the IC by using incremental propagation, i.e., by reducing the number of ground atoms to be checked by this process, as follows:

-\begin{itemize} \item When new facts are asserted by the user, previously propagated atoms do not need to be considered again: indeed, they will remain consequences of the theory and user input; \item When facts are retracted by the user, atoms that were not consequences of the theory and user input already will still not be, and do not need to be considered again. \end{itemize}
+\begin{itemize} \item When new facts are asserted by the user, previously propagated atoms do not need to be checked again: indeed, they will remain consequences of the theory and user input; \item When facts are retracted by the user, atoms that were not consequences of the theory and user input will remain so, and do not need to be checked again. \end{itemize}

-Because decisions are made by a user \emph{in a context}, it is often important to separate the ontology describing the context from the one describing the decision and its consequences: while the user has control over his decision, they do not have control over their context.
-The inferences described in Section~\ref{IDP-Z3} have been adapted to accommodate this split ontology~\cite{carbonnelle2020interactive}.